swfrx/SguWeewx/README.md

 ``sguweewx.html`` is a file that can be used to view the images and statistics in a test situation.
 It is not accessed on the live system.

 ``weather_stats_incl.txt`` is a file in [DokuWiki table format](https://www.dokuwiki.org/wiki:syntax#tables).
-It's intended that it is [included](https://www.dokuwiki.org/plugin:include) in a Dokuwiki page to display the most recently generated weather statistics - see [Weather Statistics](https://pilots.scottishglidingcentre.co.uk/weather/weather_stats).
+It's intended that it is [included](https://www.dokuwiki.org/plugin:include) in a DokuWiki page to display the most recently generated weather statistics - see [Weather Statistics](https://pilots.scottishglidingcentre.co.uk/weather/weather_stats).

 The fonts used in the images - OpenSans-Bold.ttf and OpenSans-Regular.ttf - are included in the skin.